thibaultDumortier/thibaultDumortier/README.md

 Hi there ! <br/>
-I'm Thibault Dumortier, a french guy working in computer science (bachelor's degree). <br/>
+I'm Thibault Dumortier, a french graduate in computer science (bachelor's degree). <br/>
 Thanks for coming here to see my GitHub !

 ### Projects